AvolitesLtd/TitanManual/docs/fixture-personalities.md

 Updating the Personality Library on the Console
 -----------------------------------------------

-Download the current Titan personality library by clicking on <em></em>Titan Fixture Library<em></em> at the [personality website](https://personalities.avolites.com) home screen.
-Alternatively you can get this file by clicking on the <strong>Download</strong> link at the top of the screen, then clicking on <strong>Titan Fixture Library</strong>.
+Download the current Titan personality library by clicking on **Titan Fixture Library** at the [personality website](https://personalities.avolites.com) home screen.
+Alternatively you can get this file by clicking on the **Download** link at the top of the screen, then clicking on **Titan Fixture Library**.

-There are different library installers depending on the <em></em>version of Titan you are running<em></em>.
+There are different library installers depending on the **version of Titan you are running**.
 This is to ensure you get the right version of the Capture library, the actual personality library is identical in each version.

 > Updating will overwrite any custom personalities you have stored in the library.
 To avoid this, store your custom personalities in the user personalities folder (see next section for details).